Shubham-Rasal/otakuverse/README.md

 [![Powered by Spheron](/otakuverse/web-app/public/spheron.svg)](https://spheron.network)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Otakuverse is a web app that uses AI to detect and translate text in manga panels automatically.
-It's being build on top of Spheron's decentralized GPU network (currenty training), which makes it fast, reliable, and accurate.
+It's being build on top of Spheron's decentralized GPU network (both for model training and inference), which makes it fast, reliable, and accurate.
 Plus, it keeps the original art style intact! 🎉

 ## 🌟 Features

-- **AI-Powered Text Detection**: Automatically detects text bubbles in manga panels using YOLOv8
+- **AI-Powered Text Detection**: Automatically detects text bubbles in manga panels using YOLOv8, translates them to English, and in-paints them on the image.
+- **Multiple Translation Options**: Supports various translation methods including Google, HuggingFace, Baidu, and Bing
 - **Font Customization**: Multiple manga-style fonts for natural-looking translations
 - **Responsive UI**: Beautiful, modern interface built with Next.js and Tailwind CSS